-Figure 2-43.
+Figure 2-37.
 DSR Page (not associated with any DSRs)

-2. On the DSR page, enter values for the parameters indicated in Table 2-22.

-The question mark icon (?) in the following table shows which web page items will be defined after the Toggle Help button is pressed.
+- 2. On the DSR page, enter values for the parameters indicated in Table 2-17. - Note The question mark icon (?) in the following table shows which web page items will be defined after the Toggle Help button is pressed.

-Table 2-22.
+Table 2-17.
 DSR Configuration Parameters (not associated with any DSRs)

 Web Page Item Description Remote Relay Settings The settings in this section will activate an associated door strike relay.
+If a door strike relay is not associated with the device, then you will only see the words Not associated with any DSRs .
 Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.
 Discovered Remote Relays The Discovered Remote Relays section lists all of the networked door strike relays on the network.
 To associate your device with a door strike relay, click on the Associate button.
 This action allows the user to configure the door strike relay.
 Keep in mind that a device may only be associated with one door strike relay.
 Product Type Displays the product type of the remote relay.
 IP Address Displays the IP address of the remote relay.
 MAC Address Displays the MAC address of the remote relay.
 Serial Number Displays the serial number of the remote relay.
 Name Displays the name of the remote relay.
 Version Displays the version of the remote relay.
 Discover Use this button to search for and find any remote relays that are available on the network.
 View Use this button to view the settings of a remote relay that has been "discovered" after pressing the Discover button.
 Associate Use this button to associate the remote relay with the device.
 Only one relay may be associated with a device.
 Disassociate Use this button to disassociate the remote relay from the device.
 Only one relay may be associated with a device.
-This button is only available when a relay is associated with a device.

-Note Associating a DSR does not require a reboot.
-However, you should reboot the device after disassociating a DSR.
+This button is only available when a relay is associated with a device. ociating a DSR does not require a reboot.
+However, you should reboot the device after ssociating a DSR.

-2.4.17 Configure the Autoprovisioning Parameters
+2.4.14 Configure the Autoprovisioning Parameters